 Chris is the first student to secure a placement through Newcastles of the World and it is hoped further international opportunities for work and study will follow.
 Zélie Guérin, Newcastles of the World Project Director, said: “One of the aims of the project has always been to enable connections through business and education so this placement brings those two together.”
 Caroline Theobald CBE is Chair of Northumbria University’s Newcastle Business School Advisory Board, as well as a Trustee of Newcastles of the World in Newcastle upon Tyne , and she helped establish the relationship with OSG.
 She said: “I met the team from OSG at a business seminar and they were very interested in forging links with Northumbria through Newcastles of the World.
-They are a global manufacturer and recruit some of the best graduates around the world, so this link with Northumbria University will benefit both organisations.
-We’re sure the next year will be an incredible experience for Christopher and one which will shape his future career.”
+They are a global manufacturer and recruit some of the best graduates around the world, so this link with Northumbria University will have benefited both organisations.
+The year has been an amazing experience for Christopher and one which will shape his future career.”